TomAintAround/neovim-config/README.md

 ## Prerequisite

-Ensure you have the following programs installed: `neovim (obvious), git (also obvious), make, ripgrep, gcc`
+Ensure you have the following programs installed:
+1. neovim (obviously)
+2. git (also obviously)
+3. make
+4. ripgrep
+5. gcc

 ## How to install